alminagorta/CanadaProject/README.md

 # Canada Project
-This contains biological, chemical, habitat data and analysis for streams and lakes in Canada sampled between 1987 and 2017
+This contains environmental data and analysis for streams and lakes in Canada sampled between 1987 and 2017.
+The map below presents the sites where data is available.
+Red dots are sites with biological, chemical, habitat data, while blue dots are sites with fish data available.

  ![](https://github.com/alminagorta/CanadaProject/blob/master/Miscel/All_CABIN_Ianfish_OBBN.png)